 - Start the web browser and go to the Renaissance address (URL).

-- On the Welcome page, select I'm a Student.
+- On the Welcome page, the student should select I'm a Student.

-- On the Home page, the student selects Star Reading.
+- On the Home page, the student selects Star Reading Spanish.

-- The student will see a message on the Star Reading Student page reminding the student that he or she has an unfinished test.
+- The student will see a message on the Star Reading Spanish Student page, reminding the student that he or she has an unfinished test.

-- The teacher or test monitor should enter the monitor password and select Start.
+- The teacher or test monitor should enter the monitor password and select Inicio (Start).

 - A message will confirm that the test is resuming, and then the student can finish taking the test.

-- An unfinished test can only be resumed within eight calendar days of its original starting date.
+- An unfinished test can only be resumed within eight calendar days (192 hours) of its original starting date and time.